Skip to content

 How to protect your savings

-You can use a financial adviser to help you make the best decision for your own personal circumstances.
+To help protect your pension against transfer fraud, you can use a financial adviser to help you make the best decision for your own personal circumstances.
 Make sure they are regulated by the FCA and never take investment advice from the company that contacted you.
 This may be part of the scam.

 If you are over 50 and have a Defined Contribution (DC) pension, Pension Wise offers appointments to talk through your retirement options.
 If you have a Defined Benefit (DB) pension, or are under the age of 50, you can also contact Pension Wise for any general queries you might have.